m-bartos/42_transcendence/README.md

 │   ├── [other-services]/                     # Same structure for other services
 │   └── docker-compose.yml                    # For local development.
 Will build and run all services.
 │
-├── client/                                   # Frontend application - Draft, I do not have insight to validate the structure.
+├── client/                                   # Frontend application - DRAFT, I do not have insight to validate the structure.
 │   ├── src/                                  # Draft - the folders in src may differ!!
 │   │   ├── api/                              # API client code (generated from contracts)
 │   │   │   ├── auth/